persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-18-python-fastapi-auth-ml-two.md

 Python FastAPI with JWT Auth serving a Machine Learning Application Predicting House Prices using Linear Regression (v2) - hosted at Vercel Cloud using Serverless Functions

+This version predict the house price by size, number of rooms, year built, location and condition and saves the model in pkl

 <p><a href="https://fastapi-jwt-auth-ml-two.vercel.app/docs" target="_blank" title="FastAPI serving JWT Auth and ML">Try the demo by OpenAPI...</a></p>

 A Starter FastAPI + JWT Auth + ML + Linear Regression + Predicting house prices + OpenAPI / Swagger - secured by HTTPS